John Wycliffe: Vernacular Scripture

 Wycliffe is popularly connected with the view that scriptures should be translated into the vernacular and made available to laymen, and that this was a critical issue in the censures against him.

 However, scholars have noted the availability of scriptures to laypeople in the vernacular was not a notable theme of Wycliffe's theological works.
 (It is mentioned in his De XXXIII erroribus curitatum, Chapter 26 against those who would stop secular men from "intermeddling with the Gospel".)
 Nor were there any church-wide bans on vernacular scriptures in place that Wycliffe might be regarded as protesting against.
 It was not part of Wycliffe's 1377 papal censure, nor the declaration of heresy by the Council of Constance (1415).
 Vernacular scriptures were not mentioned in the two key early Lollard documents, regarded as channelling his doctrine: the Twelve Conclusions (c.
 1396) and the Thirty Seven Conclusions (c.
 1396) (or Remonstrances).

 Legacy

 Image of Wycliffe among the leading Protestant Reformers such as Jan Hus, Martin Luther, and John Calvin.

-Wycliffe was instrumental in the development of a translation of the Bible in English, thus making it accessible to English speakers with poor Latin, though whether he himself translated the Bible, in part or whole, or merely played a part in motivating its translation indirectly through his revival of Oxford biblical studies, is a matter of debate.
+Wycliffe has been regarded as instrumental in the development of a translation of the Bible in English, a precedent of making it accessible to English speakers with poor Latin, though whether he himself translated the Bible, in part or whole, or merely played a part in motivating its translation indirectly through his revival of Oxford biblical studies, is a matter of debate.

+In the sixteenth century, in Spanish foreign policy debates between influential Dominican scholars associated with the University of Salamanca, the claim that Native Americans were lesser beings who could be invaded and violently subjugated, and who did not attract Christ's commands to love, was rejected and characterized as a version of Wycliff's teaching that sin destroyed the image of God.

 His theology also had a strong influence on Jan Hus.
 Hus' De Ecclesia summarised Wycliffe's work of the same name, with additional material from Wycliffe's De potentate papae.
 See also Writings of Hus and Wycliffe.

 Several institutions are named after him: